Reasoning about identifier spaces: How to make Chord correct: Conclusion

 \section{Conclusion}

 The Chord ring-maintenance protocol is interesting in several ways.
-The design is extraordinary in its achievement of consistency and fault-tolerance with such simplicity, so little synchronization overhead, and such weak assumptions of fairness.
+The design is extraordinary in its achievement of consistency and fault-tolerance with such simplicity, so little synchronization overhead, and such a weak assumption about the occurrence of failures.
 Unlike most protocols, which work according to self-evident principles, it is quite difficult to understand how and why Chord works.

-Now that our understanding of the protocol has a firm foundation, it should be possible to exploit this knowledge to improve peer-to-peer networks further.
-If these efficient networks become more robust, they may find a whole new generation of applications.
-For example, it may be possible to weaken the rather strong assumptions about failure detection.
-It is certainly possible to enhance security just by checking local invariants, and it may be possible to improve or verify more rigorously enhancements such as protection against malicious peers \cite{awerbuch-robust,chord-byz,sechord}, key consistency and data consistency \cite{scatter}, range queries \cite{rangequeries}, and atomic access to replicated data \cite{atomicchord,etna}.

 As a case study in practical verification, the Chord project illustrates the value of a variety of techniques.
 Simple analysis for bug-finding \cite{chord-ccr}, fully automated verification through bounded model-checking \cite{chord-arxiv}, and informal mathematical proof, all had important roles to play.